Laura B. McGrath is a PhD student in English at Michigan State University. You can find her on Twitter @LBMcGrath.

 This week marked (what I hope will be) a turn toward spring in West Michigan.
 I can leave my parka at home, I can see some grass peeking up timidly from the [...]

 There is a big difference between the research posters we make in graduate school compared with our seventh grade science projects.
 Some of us, [...]

 Liz Homan is a doctoral candidate in the Joint Program in English and Education at The University of Michigan.
-Her research focuses on secondary teachers’ digital practices and social networks.
+This post is adapted from one she posted on her own blog in October 2013.
 You can find her on Twitter at @lizhoman or on her blog, Gone Digital.

-Tagsanxiety Campus Resources classroom dynamic committee conferences depression dissertation Dropbox evernote family fun Funding Google+ grading guest post Health ifttt inspiration job market meditation mental health networking parenting personal productivity professional professionalism professionalization proposal recipe research semester break Social Networking stress students syllabus teaching technology tools Twitter wellness work flow writing
+Tagsalt-ac anxiety books Campus Resources classroom dynamic committee conferences depression dissertation Dropbox evernote family fun Funding Google+ grading Health ifttt inspiration job market meditation mental health motivation networking parenting personal productivity professional professionalism professionalization proposal research semester break social media Social Networking stress students syllabus teaching technology tools Twitter wellness work flow writing